-Linda S. Pacer, the founder and principal of Pacer Law LLC, is an experienced estate planning and elder law attorney who provides advocacy, advice and answers to individuals and their families.
+Linda S. Pacer, the founder and principal of Pacer Law LLC, is an experienced estate planning and elder law attorney who provides advocacy, advice, and answers to individuals and their families.
 Her goal is to help clients prepare for the future and life’s uncertainties and prevent problems before they arise.

-She earned a B.A. degree summa cum laude in history and French from Daemen College in Amherst, New York, and M.A. and Ph.D. degrees in history from the State University of New York at Buffalo.
-She received her J.D. degree from the University of Pennsylvania Law School where she took several courses in conjunction with the Wharton School.
+She earned a B.A. degree summa cum laude in history and French from Daemen University in Amherst, New York, and M.A. and Ph.D. degrees in history from the State University of New York at Buffalo.
+She received her J.D. degree from the University of Pennsylvania Carey Law School where she took several courses in conjunction with the Wharton School.